BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

                   var context = new NerdDinnerContext();
-                  //find a match for the username var login = context.NerdDinnerLogins.Where(l => l.Username.Equals(username)).FirstOrDefault();
+                  //find a match for the username var login = context.NerdDinnerLogins.Where(l =>
+                                             l.Username.Equals(username)).FirstOrDefault();
                   if (login == null || login.IsLockedOut || !login.IsActivated)
                   {
                       // no match or inactive automatically returns false return false;
                   }
-                  //if the Roles collection of the login contains the role we are checking for, return true return login.Roles.Contains(roleName.ToLower());
+                  // if the Roles collection of the login contains the role we are checking
+                  // for, return true
+                  return login.Roles.Contains(roleName.ToLower());
               }
               catch (Exception)